-The "High Water Mark" is the Net Asset Value per Share of the relevant Class that last gave rise to a

-Performance Fee being payable (or, if no Performance Fee has ever been payable with respect to a particular Class, the Initial Issue Price per Share of the relevant Class).
+The "High Water Mark" is the Net Asset Value per Share of the relevant Class that last gave rise to a Performance Fee being payable (or, if no Performance Fee has ever been payable with respect to a particular Class, the Initial Issue Price per Share of the relevant Class).
 Upon redemption of the relevant Shares, a Performance Fee will also be determined with respect to such Shares and will be paid to the Investment Manager.
-For the avoidance of doubt, the High Water Mark will be increased on each Subscription Day by the value of any subscriptions received or decreased on each Redemption Day by any redemptions requested.
+For the avoidance of doubt, the High Water Mark will be increased on each

+Subscription Day by the value of any subscriptions received or decreased on each Redemption Day by any redemptions requested.

-The Performance Fee accrues weekly and is included in the weekly calculation of the Net Asset Value.
+The Performance Fee accrues monthly and is included in the monthly calculation of the Net Asset Value.
 The Performance Fee crystallises at the end of each Performance Calculation Period (calendar quarterly) and is paid to the Investment Manager quarterly in arrears.
-The first Performance Calculation Period in respect of a Class will be the period commencing on the Business Day immediately following the close of the Initial Offer Period in respect of such Class and ending at the last Net Asset Value of calendar quarter in which the close of such Initial Offer Period falls.
 Performance Fees are calculated after the deduction of any accrued Performance Fee for the relevant Performance Calculation Period.